-Each fall, as the Troop resumes the regular fall schedule, all Scouts and adults in leadership positions are expected to attend and all scouts First Class and above are invited to attend a two day conference to review Troop policy and to plan the troop meetings, camping trips, and establish the year’s schedule.
+Each Fall, as the Troop resumes the regular fall schedule, all Scouts and adults in leadership positions are expected to attend a two-day conference to review Troop policy and to plan the troop meetings, camping trips, and establish the year’s schedule.

 Camping Trips, Hikes and Events

 Troop 39 goes on a weekend camping trip once a month.
 All members are expected to participate since this is the highlight of our Scouting Program.

 Furthermore, each Scout and Scouting family should consider four events on the Troop calendar as mandatory for all Scouts: